Facebook and Twitter Fields

 Q: Can anybody besides Individual Accounts use Facebook/Twitter login?

-A: No. System Users and Organization accounts cannot use Facebook/Twitter login.
+A: No. System Users and Company accounts cannot use Facebook/Twitter login.

 Q: What happens if an existing constituent decides to use Facebook/Twitter login instead of their normal NeonCRM login?